GalahadXVI/paapi5-python-sdk/README.md

-Here’s a simple version of the README for your forked repository:

 ---

 # Amazon API Forked

-This is a fork of the official Amazon Product Advertising API 5.0 Python SDK.
+This is a fork of the official Product Advertising API 5.0 Python SDK, referred to as **paapi5_python_sdk**.
 The original repository was missing the models library, which is essential for working with the PAAPI effectively.
 This fork includes the necessary models to enhance functionality.

 ![pypi](https://img.shields.io/pypi/v/amazon-api-forked.svg)